thrasher-corp/gocryptotrader/README.md

 + Recent and historic trade processing.
 See [trades](/exchanges/trade/README.md).
 + Backtesting application.
 An event-driven backtesting tool to test and iterate trading strategies using historical or custom data.
 See [backtester](/backtester/README.md).
 + WebGUI (discontinued).
++ Exchange multichain deposits and withdrawals for specific exchanges.
+See [multichain support](/docs/MULTICHAIN_SUPPORT.md).

 ## Planned Features